TRY OUR FREE APP

 Image: Unsplash

 Time to go meta — a fun thing to write about is writing itself!
-Use these quotes about writing as a jumping-off point if you like, or simply reflect on your own experiences with putting pen to paper.
+Why not look at these witty bon mots about creative writing as a jumping-off point if you like, or simply reflect on your own experiences with putting pen to paper.
 Think about when you’re most productive, what the process feels like, what you struggle with or what you find most satisfying about writing.
 Ask yourself why you write, and answer as honestly (and extensively) as you possibly can.
 A little soul-searching can be fun!

 We hope these ideas have been helpful in your journey to find things you can write about — even if you don’t see an idea that immediately jumps at you as fascinating, try having a go anyway.
 Inspiration sometimes takes a few minutes to arrive!